Policy & Advocacy

-IPHCA's policy and advocacy specialist team represents Indiana's Community Health Centers at the state and federal levels to advance sound health policies and ensure that lawmakers understand how their decisions impact Hoosiers' health.
+IPHCA's Policy and Advocacy team represents Indiana's Community Health Centers at the state and federal levels to advance sound health policies and ensure that lawmakers understand how their decisions impact Hoosiers' health.

-We work hard to develop strong relationships with legislators—and we build on these relationships to advocate on behalf of our members.
-Together, IPHCA and Indiana community health centers unite to show lawmakers how we care for our communities and Hoosiers' health across the state.
+We work hard to develop strong relationships with legislators and we build on these relationships to advocate on behalf of our members.
+Together, IPHCA and Indiana community health centers unite to show lawmakers how we care for our communities and the health of patients statewide.

-IPHCA leads a delegation to conference with Congressional representatives every year at the National Association of Community Health Centers (NACHC)'s Policy and Issues Forum on March 8-11.
-This year we will meet with all members of the Indiana Congressional Delegation.
+IPHCA leads a delegation of CHC leaders to visit with Congressional representatives every year at the National Association of Community Health Centers (NACHC)'s Policy and Issues Forum.

 State Policy Issues

-IPHCA staff works closely with Indiana’s Congressional Delegation, Indiana’s General Assembly, the Governor’s Administration, and other government agencies to provide input on legislation and policies of interest to Indiana’s Community Health Centers.
+IPHCA staff works closely with the Indiana General Assembly and the Governor's Administration, along with other government agencies to provide input on legislation and policies of interest to Indiana's Community Health Centers.

 The overarching goal for IPHCA state advocacy initiatives is to ensure that Indiana's Community Health Centers have the resources to provide care to Hoosiers, regardless of income or insurance status.